-We first have to download and import the client library of our choice.
-Then we need to configure the client library with our test site and our test api key.
+You have to download and import the client library of our choice.
+Then, configure the client library with your test site and its api key.

 To create a subscription in Chargebee, the temporary token (payment nonce) fetched earlier has to be passed along with the other POST parameters (from the checkout page's form submit event) using the Create Subscription API.

 Although the parameters have been validated at the client's side, for additional security, we strongly recommend that you perform these validations on the server side as well.

 For demonstrative purposes, we have skipped validating the parameters on the server's side.

 So, what happens when a subscription is created successfully?
 Chargebee returns a success response in the json format which is wrapped in the form of a 'result' class by the client library.
 In case of an error , Chargebee returns an error response which is wrapped up as an exception and is thrown by the client library .

 In case of successful checkout, redirect the user to a simple 'Thank You' page.